avi13s/DS_LAB_1/README.md

 pip install gmplot
 (also appears in requirements.txt)

+As for the training of the model from streaming, and storing training data - it's all in the notebook called "Project_Stream_prep_train_n_store.ipynb"

 # More about our project:
 For better visualizations see the .pptx file instead (this is a copy paste from it)